modmore/docs/en/01_Commerce/v1/50_Modules/Shipping/DymoAddressLabel.md

 When you're happy with your label design choose "Save as template" in the "File" menu.

-Add it in your templates folder with the filename `dymo/address.label`, for example if your theme is set to `withlabel`:
+Add it in your templates folder with the filename `dymo/address.label`, for example if your theme is set to `customlabel`:

 ![File structure for the label file: templates > customlabel > dymo > address.label](../../../images/modules/dymo-label-location.jpg)